Omega the Unknown: Creation and concept

 Unlike many other superhero titles, the main focus of Omega the Unknown is not on the superpowered person in an iconic costume and cape.
 Instead the story largely deals with an unusually mature 12-year-old boy named James-Michael Starling.
-Through the 10-issue run of the original comic book series it is made clear that there is a connection between the laconic superhero Omega and the strangely analytical child James-Michael, with most issues adding to the mysterious nature of their relationship.
+Through the 10-issue run of the original comic book series it is made clear that there is a connection between Omega and James-Michael, with most issues adding to the mysterious nature of their relationship.
 Interviewed in 2005 after the sequel was announced, co-creator Steve Gerber stated that he "wanted to do a series about a real kid who was nobody's sidekick, facing real problems in what today would be called a 'grim 'n gritty' setting."
 The series was cancelled in 1977, but Steve Gerber promised to wrap up its unfinished plotlines in The Defenders.
 Gerber was fired by Marvel Comics in 1978 and never completed the storyline.

 In late 1978, Al Milgrom, the editor of The Defenders, assigned writer Steven Grant to complete the story, the conclusion of which was still being sought after in fan correspondence.
 Grant did this in two issues of The Defenders in 1979, at the end of which most of the original series' characters were killed.
 While Gerber seemed unhappy with Grant's conclusion, it nevertheless tied up the loose ends of the comic series, and is considered "canon" by Marvel.
 Grant later wrote that the character held no interest for him, but he had tried to approach writing the story in the way that he felt that Gerber would have, had he been allowed to complete it himself.